Fascinating facts about Hervey Bay’s Humpback whales you must know

 That misty puff?
 It’s a whale breathing out

-Look for a misty column rising from the water—that’s a whale’s blow.
+Look for a misty column rising from the water.
+That’s a whale’s blow.
 Humpbacks exhale with serious force, sending a 5-metre-high spout of vapour into the air.
 If you’re scanning the horizon in Hervey Bay, spotting that iconic puff is your first clue you’ve found a pod.

 They almost went extinct, but thanks to conservation efforts